Houston Oilers fan? Get a Houston Oilers history book or Oilers history DVD!

 It turns out Terry Bradshaw and company only lost one home playoff game throughout the entire 1970s.
 That was the 1972 AFC Championship to the undefeated Miami Dolphins.
 Not to start any greatest-ever arguments, but those 17-0 Dolphins were one of the greatest teams in NFL history.
 The Steelers made it into the 1972 AFC Championship after the famous Immaculate Reception.

 Oilers vs Steelers AFC Championship and 1970s NFL RivalryEmbed from Getty Images

-While it’s easy to point out that the Oilers didn’t beat the Steelers in two straight AFC Championship Games at Three Rivers Stadium in Pittsburgh, the facts are that nobody was beating the Steelers there.
+Although it’s easy to point out that the Oilers didn’t beat the Steelers in two straight AFC Championship Games at Three Rivers Stadium in Pittsburgh, the facts are that nobody was beating the Steelers there.
 Especially in 78 and 79.
-In reality, Houston was the only team to win at Pittsburgh during that time.
+In reality, Houston was the only visiting team to win at Pittsburgh during that time.

 History doesn’t always have the best memory.
 Dan Pastorini and the Oilers may have actually been the biggest threat to the back half of the Steeler dynasty.
 Agree or Disagree?
 Friendly comments welcome.

 Steeler legend Jack Ham spoke about the Oilers-Steelers rivalry in an episode of The Game Before the Money Podcast.
 You can listen to it or download it from the player below.

 Hear Football Legends on The Game Before the Money Podcast:

 Looking for a great NFL history book?
 Check out The Game Before the Money: Voices of the Men Who Built the NFL available at — Amazon.com – Barnes and Noble – University of Nebraska Press

 Like sports history?
 Listen to The Game Before the Money Podcast!
 Most episodes include stories from legendary football stars.